ut-southwestern/utsw-redcap-metamorphosis/README.md

-MetaMorphosis Clinical Data Conversion Tool
+<b>MetaMorphosis Clinical Data Conversion Tool </b>

+Getting Started
-Getting Started The MetaMorphosis Clinical Data Conversion Tool External Module allows REDCap Administrators to take a collection of exported patient identifiers from a source system (TriNetX, i2b2, other data warehouse) and convert them into an identified patient cohort in a standard demographics REDCap template.
+The MetaMorphosis Clinical Data Conversion Tool External Module allows REDCap Administrators to take a collection of exported patient identifiers from a source system (TriNetX, i2b2, other data warehouse) and convert them into an identified patient cohort in a standard demographics REDCap template.

 Requirements
  • REDCap Version 8.10.2 or later • You must be a REDCap Administrator to use this module.
 The REDCap Administrator will serve as an honest broker of health care data for this module. • This module assumes that a valid IRB-approved protocol is in place.